tobias-sung/my-notes/content/Project Portos/Appendix 2 - Raspberry Pi Debug Probe.md

 ![[20250924_175412.jpg|250]]

-# Installing pyOCD
+# (Bonus) Installing pyOCD
 pyOCD is a simple-to-install tool that bridges the host computer with the debug interface (i.e. the debug probe).
+It's useful because it can be directly integrated with Python programs using the pyocd library, but one drawback I found compared to using OpenOCD is that loading programs is much slower for some reason.

  I followed the [installation instructions](https://pyocd.io/docs/installing.html) and installed it with:
 ```shellscript